docarray/docarray/docs/data_types/video/video.md

 )
 ```

-## Display video in notebook
+## Display video in a notebook

 You can play a video in a notebook from its URL as well as its tensor, by calling `.display()` on either one.
-For the latter you can optionally give the corresponding [`AudioTensor`](../../../../api_references/typing/tensor/audio) as a parameter.
+For the latter, you can optionally give the corresponding [`AudioTensor`](../../../../api_references/typing/tensor/audio) as a parameter.

 ``` { .python }
 doc_fast = MyAudio(url="/path/my_video.mp4")